 When purchasing a used car – whether privately or from a dealership – you should always check the vehicle’s paperwork.
 Compare the chassis numbers and logbook registration in the paperwork to the ones on the car, and watch out for discrepancies in the service record.

-You should also look for sales receipts, conduct an HPI check, and look the car up online to ensure it doesn’t have a hidden or dubious history.
+You should also look for sales receipts, conduct an HPI check and car check reg, and look the car up online to ensure it doesn’t have a hidden or dubious history.

 Step Four: Inspect the Car Thoroughly